johnmccawley/vuejs-ex/mven-tutorial-1.md

 ```

-### Installing Modules
+## Installing Modules

 In Node, the `package.json` file holds the configuration for our app.
 Node’s package manager (npm) will use this to install any dependencies or modules that we are going to use.
 In our case, the Digital Garage Quickstart template read the package.json file and installed all of the packages we need.
 As with a standard npm install, you can change the `package.json` to include or exclude modules.
-For this example, we will, of course, be using [Express](http://expressjs.com/) (the "E" in MEAN) and [Mongoose](http://mongoosejs.com/) (a popular object modeling module for MongoDB).
+Again, we will be using [Express](http://expressjs.com/) and [Mongoose](http://mongoosejs.com/) (a popular object modeling module for MongoDB).
+We have the option here of installing Vue.js as a package via npm.
+For simplicity, I am loading the Vue.js javascript file in our index.html page.

 ```